Mikolas and Pagés help the Cardinals edge the Cubs 2-1

 TRAINER’S ROOM

 Cardinals: Crawford departed after a swinging strike in the eighth inning.
-The team said it was because of cramping. … C Willson Contreras (left arm) likely will begin a minor league rehab assignment on Tuesday. … LHP Steven Matz (back strain) struck out five while pitching three perfect innings in a rehab appearance with Double-A Springfield. … INF/OF Tommy Edman (right wrist sprain) is moving his rehab to the team’s facility in Florida this week.
+The team said it was because of cramping in his legs. … C Willson Contreras (left arm) likely will begin a minor league rehab assignment on Tuesday. … LHP Steven Matz (back strain) struck out five while pitching three perfect innings in a rehab appearance with Double-A Springfield. … INF/OF Tommy Edman (right wrist sprain) is moving his rehab to the team’s facility in Florida this week.

 UP NEXT